rust-lang/trait-system-refactor-initiative/notes/next-solver/impl-shadowing-via-env.md

 I feel like ideally we check whether the region constraints differ between the where-bound and the lower-priority candidate and apply the alias-bound/impl only if doing so adds no new constraints.

+### Summary

+Where-bounds and alias-bounds should cover impls and if they differ from the impl or are more general.
+Using the covered candidate may add undesirable constraints.

 ## Why shadowing sucks

 ### Adding bounds to the env breaks code